Mid-Year IG Wealth Management Financial Confidence Index: Canadians Feeling Optimistic This Canada Day as COVID Restrictions Loosen

 - Women continue to be disproportionately impacted by pandemic

-WINNIPEG, MB , June 28, 2021 /CNW/ - IG Wealth Management today released a mid-year update of its annual IG Financial Confidence Index ("the Index"), in partnership with Ipsos Canada.
+WINNIPEG, MB, June 29, 2021 /CNW/ - IG Wealth Management today released a mid-year update of its annual IG Financial Confidence Index ("the Index"), in partnership with Ipsos Canada.
 The Index tracks and reports on Canadians' overall financial confidence through ten survey questions, which account for short-term and long-term financial considerations.

 As our national holiday approaches and the country starts to emerge from the pandemic, Canadians are feeling increasingly optimistic about their personal financial situation, with the overall Index score of 54 sitting four points higher than the same period last year (and four points above the three-year historical average of 50).